robby-d/oddspot/README.md

 # oddspot
-Daemon that listens for emails from cameras (with motion detection images attached) and uses [Deepstack](https://deepstack.cc/) to identify the presence of people, vehicles, et cetra and notify their existance via [Pushover](https://pushover.net/).
+Daemon that receives emails from cameras (with motion detection images attached) and uses [Deepstack](https://deepstack.cc/) to identify and tag the presence of people, vehicles, et cetra.
+If items of interest are located, an alert is sent out via [Pushover](https://pushover.net/).

 ## Installation